Eld's deer: Threats

 Thamin are prized as game by hunters due to their impressive antlers and hides that are in demand in local markets.
 They are also widely hunted for food; they were believed to have been used to feed armies during many Asian wars.
 Their population has additionally declined due to intense development activities necessitating reclamation of land for grazing, cultivation and fish farming within their range.
-In Myanmar, deforestion of the diperocarp forests is cited as a reason for the threat faced by the thamin deer.
+In Myanmar, deforestation of the dipterocarp forests is cited as a reason for the threat faced by the thamin deer.
 The habitat available for their protection is very limited; only 1% of the protected forests are suitable for its protection in South Asia.
 Even in protected areas, the animals are poached.
 Another striking problem is finding adequate funds and political will to protect the species.
 The species have a fragmented distribution and are therefore at risk from inbreeding and loss of genetic variation.
 The film The Return of Sangai is a documentary by George Thengummoottil about the species in Keibul Lamjao National Park.